tldr-pages/tldr/pages/common/dlv.md

 `dlv connect {{ip_address}}`

-- Attach to running process and begin debugging:
+- Attach to a running process and begin debugging:

 `div attach {{pid}}`